neurodata/about/research.md

 1. easy
 2. fast
 3. inexpensive
+4. feature-rich

-Any pair of the above 3 goals are mutually competing with one another, so we must make a number of trade-offs.
+Any 3 of the above goals are mutually competing with one another, so we must make a number of trade-offs.
 Given that caveat, we are developing and/or enhancing a number of open source tools, including:

 - [boss](https://github.com/neurodata/boss): a AWS deployed spatial database to store and manage large image volumes